dido/emdrb/README.txt

 * Standard gem installation: 'sudo gem install' ought to do the trick.

+Note that you will need the daemons gem ('sudo gem install daemons') if you would like to run the rspec tests that are included with EMDRb.
+Daemons is not required to use EMDRb otherwise, and as such it is not listed as a hard dependency in the gem install.

 == LICENSE:

 Copyright © 2008, 2009 Rafael R. Sevilla.
 You can redistribute it